-Many fellowships require residency in a particular city for the duration of the fellowship, while others fund international travel — but all provide financial support that enables their recipients to fully dedicate their time to writing.
+Many writing fellowships require residency in a particular city for the duration of the fellowship, while others fund international travel — but all provide financial support that enables their recipients to fully dedicate their time to writing.

 The opportunities here run the gamut from fellowships for established writers to launching pads for those at the beginning of their careers.
-Each fellowship on the list is an annual contest, so if this year’s deadline has passed you’ll have lots of time to prepare for next year.
+Each fellowship on the list is an annual contest, so if this year’s deadline has passed, you’ll have lots of time to prepare for next year.

 If you’re up for a year in San José and need funding to focus on your work of fiction, creative nonfiction, drama or biography, this is a fantastic opportunity.

 Deadline: Applications are usually due in early January.

 Based in San Francisco or Washington, D.C., Mother Jones’ editorial fellowship program is renowned for its impressive alumni list.
-Fellows do hands-on research and fact-checking, and have opportunities to pitch online and print content.
+Fellows do hands-on research and fact-checking and have opportunities to pitch online and print content.